DynareJulia/Dynare.jl/docs/src/RecursiveBlocks.md

 ## Writing block functions

-The general idea is to take advantage of the already parsed version of the functions for the model a a whole
+The general idea is to take advantage of the already parsed version of the functions for the model as a whole

 ### Functions as expressions